IBM/merlin-docs/docs/workshop2/03_ide.md

 <!-- div:left-panel -->

-In the `Connections` view, select the tempate (which has the host name and IBM i credentials to use) to connect to the IBM i
+In the `Connections` view, select the template (which has the host name and IBM i credentials to use) to connect to the IBM i

 <!-- div:right-panel -->